tOgg1/graphene-django-cud/docs/guide/nested-fields.rst

         }
     }

-A current TODO here is to allow the type to be ``auto``, which will automatically create a new type.
-This is useful in cases where you don't want to reuse an existing type.
+If you don't have an existing type for creating a user, e.g. the "CreateUserInput" we used above, you can set the type to "auto", which will create a new type.

 Many to one extras
 ~~~~~~~~~~~~~~~~~~